US hunger crisis persists, especially for kids, older adults

 “We have all been through an unimaginable year,” said Brian Greene, CEO of the Houston Food Bank, the network’s largest.
 It was distributing as much as 1 million pounds of groceries daily at various points during the pandemic last year.

+The food banks that agreed to let Feeding America publicly share their data, 180 out of 200 total, collectively distributed far more food — about 42% — during the last quarter of 2020 than in the same period of 2019.
+The amount of food allotted in the last quarter slipped just slightly from the previous three months, down around just 1%.

-Katie Fitzgerald, Feeding America’s chief operating officer, said she expects the food banks will collectively distribute the equivalent of 6 billion meals this year, about the same amount they gave away last year and far above the 4.2 billion meals given out in 2019.
+Katie Fitzgerald, Feeding America's chief operating officer, said the network's members are still seeing demand above pre-pandemic levels, although final numbers for this year's first quarter aren't yet available.
+Fitzgerald said she expects the food banks will collectively distribute the equivalent of 6 billion meals this year, about the same amount they gave away last year and far above the 4.2 billion meals given out in 2019.

 “A lot of families who were living paycheck to paycheck before the pandemic were already experiencing food insecurity,” she said.
 “Now, the level of insecurity for some has grown more extreme, when you see real hunger — mom skipping meals to feed the family.”